dcm4che/dcm4chee-arc-cs/docs/networking/specs/wado-uri/wado-uri.rst

 Number Of Connections
 '''''''''''''''''''''
-DCM4CHEE-WADO-SERVICE limits the number of simultaneous HTTP connections.
+The maximal number of simultaneous HTTP Requests is configurable.
+It is unlimited by default.

 .. csv-table:: Number of HTTP Requests Supported
-   :file: common/qido-rs-stow-rs-wado-uri-wado-rs-number-of-connections.csv

-.. _wado-uri-asynchronous-nature:

-Asynchronous Nature
-'''''''''''''''''''
-DCM4CHEE-WADO-SERVICE supports HTTP pipelined requests and responses.
+   "Maximum number of simultaneous HTTP requests", "No Maximum Limit (Configurable)"